AaronGullickson/lab_project/README.md

 Once you are satisfied with these four variables, you should drop all of the other variables in your dataset except for `met2013`.
 If you want a challenge, you can try to figure out how to get `met_name` back in your metro-area dataset.
 You do not need to save this dataset to the filesystem as we will continue to work on it in this same script in the next assignment.

-## Programming Assignment

-For this assignment, you will calculate a measure of segregation called the Dissimilarity Index or *D* for short.
-The dissimilarity index compares the distribution of two groups across neighborhoods (typically operationalized as census tracts) within a city.
-If those two distributions are identical, then the dissimilarity index is 0.
-If the two groups never occupy the same neighborhoods, then you have a dissimilarity index of 100 and complete segregation.
-The dissimilarity index also has a very intuitive interpretation: *D* is the percent of either group that would have to move to different neighborhoods in order to create even distributions (i.e. no segregation).

-The PDF document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.

-For this assignment, I want you to calculate *D* for each metropolitan area.
-You will need to use the tract-level dataset to calculate this measure.
-You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
-You must do the following:

-- Create a calculateDissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
-- A for-loop or `lappy` command that uses the function above to actually calculate dissimilarity for each city.
-- Create a dataframe of dissimilarity indices rom the results of your for-loop.
-This dataset should have two variables: (1) `met2013` to identify metropolitan areas, (2) `D` for the actual dissimilarity index in each metropolitan area.

-## Combining and Merging Data Assignment
+## Reshaping and Merging Data Assignment

-For this assignment, we will combine all the pieces we have been working on so far into a single analytical dataset.
+For this assignment, we will combine all the pieces we have been working on so far to create a single dataset.

 ### Creating aggregate IPUMS data